Citations and references

 Understanding reference styles

 You might notice there is a combination of reference styles in BOW.
-As with several other aspects of this project, clarifying the situation around references and where we stand today will likely be helpful with some general background.
+As with several other aspects of this project, some background might help clarify why this occurs.
 Each source project in BOW had its own way of handling references in the past, including differences in style and in scope.
-When this source content was merged together in BOW, there was no easy way to upgrade the varying reference styles to match a certain standard.
+When this source content was merged together into BOW, there was no easy way to upgrade the varying reference styles to match a certain standard.
 As a result, reference styles are inconsistent for the short-term.
-The goal moving forward is to move all accounts into the modern numeric style.
-Our simple goal for Phase 1 BOW account references is: any information that is supported by a reference in the text should have its corresponding original source available on the References page.
+Moving forward, our authors and editors are updating references into the modern numeric style.